-Android N is Google's next phone and tablet operating system update that's been so thoroughly refined, the company is officially more than halfway through the English alphabet.
+Android Nougat was Google's big refresh of its phone and tablet operating system in 2016.
+Android is an OS that's been so thoroughly refined that the company is now more than halfway through the alphabet with names.

 Cut to the chase

 - What is it?
 The second most recent version of Google's mobile OS

 - When is it out?
 Right now, but you'll need to wait for some devices though

 - When will I get it?
 Dependent on your phone and tablet maker, read on below

 - What will it cost?
 The best news is it's free

 Android Nougat is out right now, but when you'll get the upgrade is going to dependent on your device.
 The release date is rather staggered.

 It's came pre-loaded on the Google Pixel and Google Pixel XL and it's available to download on Google-made devices like the Nexus 6P, Nexus 5X, Nexus 6, Nexus 9, Google Pixel C, and the Nexus Player.
 That said, Android Oreo is also ready for these devices too.